A good friend of mine, Adam, was “trapped”…

 In just one day his entire stockpile of food was gone – and all because they didn’t follow these rules…

-How To Maximize The Food You Already Have – At The Very Moment A Disaster Or Crisis Crisis Strikes…
+How To Prioritize The Food You Already Have – At The Very Moment A Disaster Or Crisis Strikes – To Avoid Chaos, Conflict, And Starvation…

 The devastation from Hurricane Sandy hit the entire city by surprise – and they weren’t prepared for what life looked like after the storm…